-5.1.1 Processor and Controller Responsibilities.
-Adswerve and Customer acknowledge and agree that:
+5.1.1.
+Processor and Controller Responsibilities.
+The parties acknowledge and agree that:

 (a) Appendix 1 describes the subject matter and details of the processing of Customer Personal Data;

-(b) Adswerve is a processor of Customer Personal Data under the European Data Protection Legislation;
+(b) Adswerve is a processor of Customer Personal Data;

-(c) Customer is a controller or processor, as applicable, of Customer Personal Data under the European Data Protection Legislation;
+(c) Customer is a controller or processor, as applicable, of Customer Personal Data; and

-(f) Each party will comply with the obligations applicable to it under the European Data Protection Legislation with respect to the processing of Customer Personal Data.
+(d) each party will comply with the obligations applicable to it under Data Protection Laws with respect to the Processing of Customer Personal Data.

-5.2 Customer’s Instructions.
-By entering into these Data Processing Terms, Customer instructs Adswerve to process Customer Personal Data only in accordance with applicable law: (a) to provide the Processor Services and any related technical support; (b) as further specified via Customer’s use of the Processor Services (including in the settings and other functionality of the Processor Services) and any related technical support; (c) as documented in the form of the Agreement, including these Data Processing Terms; and (d) as further documented in any other written instructions given by Customer and acknowledged by Adswerve as constituting instructions for purposes of these Data Processing Terms.
+5.2.
+Customer’s Instructions.
+By entering into these Data Processing Terms, Customer instructs Adswerve to Process Customer Personal Data only in accordance with applicable law: (a) to provide the Services and any related technical support; (b) as further specified via Customer’s use of the Services (including in the settings and other functionality of the Services, where available) and any related technical support; (c) as documented in the form of the Agreement (including these Data Processing Terms); and (d) as further documented in any other written instructions given by Customer and acknowledged by Adswerve as constituting instructions for purposes of these Data Processing Terms (collectively, the “Instructions”).

 6. Data Deletion

-6.2 Deletion on Term Expiry.
-On expiry of the Term, Customer instructs Adswerve to delete all Customer Personal Data (including existing copies) from Adswerve’s systems in accordance with applicable law.
-Adswerve will comply with this instruction as soon as reasonably practicable and within a maximum period of 180 days, unless European or National Laws require storage.
+Except as otherwise set forth in a Schedule, following termination or expiration of the Agreement Adswerve will, at Customer’s option, delete or return all Customer Personal Data (including existing copies) from Adswerve’s systems in accordance with applicable law.
+Adswerve will comply with this instruction as soon as reasonably practicable, unless applicable laws require storage.

 7. Data Security

-7.1.1 Adswerve’s Security Measures.
-Adswerve will implement and maintain technical and organizational measures to protect Customer Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access as described in Appendix 2 (the “Security Measures”).
-The Security Measures include measures: (a) to encrypt personal data; (b) to help ensure the ongoing confidentiality, integrity, availability and resilience of Adswerve’s systems and services; (c) to help restore timely access to personal data following an incident; and (d) for regular testing of effectiveness.
-Adswerve may update or modify the Security Measures from time to time, provided that such updates and modifications do not result in the degradation of the overall security of the Processor Services.
+7.1.
+Security Measures.
+Adswerve will implement and maintain technical and organizational measures to protect Customer Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access, including the measures described in any applicable Schedule (the “Security Measures”).
+Adswerve or the relevant Services Partner may update or modify the Security Measures from time to time, provided that such updates and modifications do not result in a material reduction of the security of the Services.

-7.1.2 Security Compliance by Adswerve Staff.
-Adswerve will take appropriate steps to ensure compliance with the Security Measures by its employees, contractors and Subprocessors to the extent applicable to their scope of performance, including ensuring that all persons authorized to process Customer Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.
+7.2.
+Access and Compliance.
+Adswerve will: (a) authorize its employees, contractors, and Subprocessors to access Customer Personal Data only as necessary to comply with the Instructions; (b) take appropriate steps to ensure compliance with the Security Measures by its employees, contractors and Subprocessors to the extent applicable to their scope of performance; and (c) ensure that all persons authorized to Process Customer Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.

-7.3.1 Customer’s Security Responsibilities.
-Customer agrees that, without prejudice to Adswerve’s obligations under Sections 7.1 (Adswerve’s Security Measures and Assistance) and 7.2 (Data Incidents):
+7.4.1.
+Customer’s Security Responsibilities.
+Customer agrees that, without prejudice to Adswerve’s obligations under Sections 7.1 (Security Measures), 7.2 (Access and Compliance), and 7.3 (Data Incidents):